Marianela (novel): Subject

 The novella, in its scope of characters, is a study of the relations between pessimism, irrationalism, and fiction.
-These theories are embodied, respectively, in the novella’s characters: Teodoro Golfín, Pablo, and Nela.
+These theories are embodied, respectively, in the novella's characters: Teodoro Golfín, Pablo, and Nela.
 The story contrasts their psychological analysis with a detailed description of nature, as an examination of the complexity of the world and its beauty.

 Film adaptations

 In 1940, 1955 and 1972, the novel was adapted into films.
 A Mexican TV series based on the novel was filmed in 1961.
-In 1988 there was a second Mexican adaptation of Marianela as soap opera Flor y Canela starring Edith Gonzalez (Florentina), Ernesto Laguardia (Pablo) and Daniela Leites (Marianela).
+In 1988 there was a second Mexican adaptation of Marianela as the soap opera Flor y Canela starring Edith Gonzalez (Florentina), Ernesto Laguardia (Pablo) and Daniela Leites (Marianela).
 There is also a teleteatro of Marianela starring Fernando Colunga as Pablo.

 In 2018, Sri Lankan director Bennett Rathnayake directed the film Nela as an adaptation of the novel.